ZhitianHou/KnowJudge/README.md

 📄 Our paper "KnowJudge: A Knowledge-Driven Framework for Legal Judgment Prediction" has been accepted to CogSci 2025 🎉

-💡 Code and models will be released soon — stay tuned! 🚀

 ![Framework](assets/framework.png)

 ## 🚀 Usage